umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Set-up/Installation/index.md

 Once the project have been created in the repository, run the project and install Umbraco 8 run through the installer with a Custom SQL connection string to a local database.

-Once the installation is done, navigate to the data folder using a command prompt and run an echo > deploy which will trigger the UDA schema to be installed
+Once the installation is done, navigate to the data folder using the command line and run an echo > deploy which will trigger the UDA schema to be installed

 ### Installing and setting up Umbraco Deploy